SUKOHI/SearchStrap/README.md

         ...Others...,
         'FormStrap' => 'Sukohi\FormStrap\Facades\FormStrap',
     )
-And then  execute to publish the view
+And then  execute the next command to publish the view

     php artisan view:publish sukohi/form-strap